 Given that most graduate jobs in London pay at least £18,000 a year, the prospect of a job in the city offers the majority of graduates more financial freedom than they’ll have ever experienced before.

-But as one of the most expensive cities in the world, your monthly paycheck can disappear all too quickly – especially when expenses in London tend to be significantly higher than in the rest of the UK.
+But as one of the most expensive cities in the world, your monthly paycheck can disappear all too quickly – especially when expenses and the cost of living in London tend to be significantly higher than in the rest of the UK.

 In order to survive (and thrive!) in the city, budgeting is key.
 By taking the extra time to think about your spending in advance, you’ll be able to work out what you actually spend your money on, highlight anything that is unnecessary, and fashion a realistic plan that will enable you to make the most of living and working in London.

-So if you’re considering graduate jobs in London, what are the different factors you’ll need to consider – and how can you make sure that you stick to your budget?
+So if you’re considering graduate jobs in London, what are the factors you need to consider - and how can you make sure that you stick to your budget?

 It should come as no surprise that rent in London will likely account for most of your expenses, particularly if you choose to live in Zones 1-3.
 Sharing a property with flat mates can help to make your rent cheaper, so if you don’t have a friend or a family member to live with it’s worthwhile using sites like Spareroom.
 Living in less well-known areas of London can also help to reduce your overall living costs.